DexterHuang/CyberCodeOnline/Rules.md

       * Your main account has been bugged and becomes unplayable
     * Example of obviously not valid 'reason':
       * for fun
+      * I want to create alts so I can trade faster then normal players
       * I want to create alts to store unlimited amount of items
       * I want to create alts so I can AFK with unlimited parallel tasks
       * I want to create alts so I can scam people with new names